cemeiq/Primero1/README.md

 This repository contains the code for the Primero1° version of Sugarizer (https://github.com/iqraceme/Primero1).
 This repository code base was used for the development of the GSoC 2018 project, Primero1°,  under the organization Sugar Labs.
 The changes made during the GSoC period can be viewed at [https://github.com/iqraceme/Primero1].
 The repository for the original sugarizer website is located at [https://github.com/sugarlabs/sugarizer].
 The work during GSoC was done in the repository [https://github.com/iqraceme/Primero1].
 A live preview of the website is hosted and can be viewed at [http://iqragsoc.com/iqragsoc.com/primero/].

+The Final report of GSoC 2018 is available at: https://iqragsoc.wordpress.com/2018/07/30/gsoc-final-project-report/

 The Primero1° Android beta testing version is available at:

 https://play.google.com/apps/testing/com.sugars.primero1